Delegation

-Delegation is the process of distributing and trusting work to another person.
+Delegation is the process of distributing and entrusting work to another person.
 In management or leadership within an organisation, it involves a manager aiming to efficiently distribute work, decision-making and responsibility to subordinate workers in an organization.
-Delegation may result in creation of an accountable chain of authority where authority and responsibility moves down in an organisational structure.
+Delegation may create an accountable chain of authority where authority and responsibility move in an organisational structure.
 Inefficient delegation may lead to micromanagement.

-There are a number of reasons someone may decide to delegate.
+There are several reasons someone may decide to delegate.
 These include: